 - Pour the marshmallow mixture into the baking dish, spreading it evenly.
 Place into the refrigerator to set for at least 3-5 hours or best overnight.

-- After the marshmallows have set up overnight, slice them into squares.
+- After the marshmallows have been set up overnight, slice them into squares.
 Then you either serve as is or top with crushed candy canes, confectioner’s sugar, and a drizzle of melted chocolate or raw cacao nibs.

 Tips & Tricks for Gut Healing Marshmallows Recipe